EddieDSuza/synology-zigbee-dongle/README.md

-# Enable Zigbee Dongles Like Conbee / Sonoff for DSM7
+# Enable Zigbee Dongles for DSM7

-This document helps with the setup of a startup script for DSM 7 to detect and load Zigbee Dongles prior to loading Docker Containers.
+This document helps with the setup of a startup script for DSM 7 to detect and load Zigbee Dongles like Conbee or Sonoff prior to loading Docker Containers.

 ## Intro